-Goleen village was built during the nineteenth century at a crossroads where a cattle fair was held.
+Goleen village in West Cork was built during the nineteenth century at a crossroads where a cattle fair was held.

 You continue on through the townlands of Kealfadda, Ballyrisode and Ballydevlin until you reach Goleen.
 You will see that the street is very wide and all the houses were originally built as shops.